• Skip to primary navigation

 Serving Suggestions

 There are so many sides to choose from - this is a versatile main dish.
-But since I cook the salmon in a 425°F oven, I like to serve it with a side dish I can cook in the same oven.
-So, I often serve it with one of the following:
+But since I cook the salmon in a 425°F oven, I like to serve it with a side dish I can cook in the same oven, like roasted green beans, as shown in the photos below.

 • Roasted butternut squash